Responses to transparency notices

 eSafety can publish summaries of the information received through the notices, making these powers a world-leading tool for improving industry's transparency and accountability.

-This page summarises the responses to notices issued to providers:
+This page summarises the responses to notices given to providers:

 - Non-periodic reporting notice related to online hate on Twitter (subsequently rebranded as X) given on 21 June 2023

-- Non-periodic reporting notices relating to child sexual exploitation and abuse issued on 22 February 2023 to Google, Twitter (subsequently rebranded as X), TikTok, Twitch and Discord.
+- Non-periodic reporting notices relating to child sexual exploitation and abuse given on 22 February 2023 to Google, Twitter (subsequently rebranded as X), TikTok, Twitch and Discord.

-- Non-periodic reporting notices relating to child sexual exploitation and abuse issued on 29 August 2022 to Apple, Microsoft, Skype, Meta, WhatsApp, Snap and Omegle.
+- Non-periodic reporting notices relating to child sexual exploitation and abuse given on 29 August 2022 to Apple, Microsoft, Skype, Meta, WhatsApp, Snap and Omegle.

 Findings from transparency notice January 2024